 Summary: In July 2018, Prue Addison and Professor Richrd Barker convened a workshop to explore whether and how biodiversity can be integrated more comprehensively into corporate-level accounting and reporting.
 This workshop was kindly supported by the ICAEW’s Charitable Trusts and the Natural Capital Coalition, which helped bring together 17 participants with technical expertise across a variety of disciplines including accounting, sustainability, auditing, environmental economics, and conservation science.
 This topic is a complex one, which requires an in-depth understanding of the market forces that drive corporate accounting and reporting, the current status of non-financial accounting and reporting systems, an understanding of natural capital approaches to help value the living environment, and an understanding of biodiversity measurement and management.
 Participants engaged in enthusiastic and lively discussions around why accounting and reporting approaches are well defined in some areas (e.g. for finance and carbon), whilst other critical aspects of the natural environment, such as biodiversity, corporate accounting and reporting approaches are yet to be fully developed.
 A report from the workshop is now available (see link below).
-The next phase of this work will involve the production of a short briefing note on Accounting for Biodiversity for professional accountants, which will be produced in early 2019.
-Please contact Prue Addison for more information about this.
+Following this we will be producing some peer review papers, and a short briefing note will also be produced on Accounting for Biodiversity for professional accountants with the University of Oxford and ICAEW.

 Workshop report: Biodiversity and corporate accounting and reporting workshop report.

-Clarifying the spectrum of biodiversity indicator applications for business (2017 – current)
+Clarifying the spectrum of biodiversity indicator applications for business (2017 – 2019)

 Project collaborators: University of Oxford and the IUCN